“When you say ‘DNS security’, you just mean DNSSEC, right?” We get this question a lot.

 This is where things begin to get complicated – “DNS security” is a concept, not a single practice or protocol.
 A good way to think of it is how BlueCat’s Expert Team’s Senior Director, Jason Davis, puts it: “DNS Security Extensions are intended to validate the query.
 DNS Security says ‘What are you doing with that query?’”
 At a basic level, “DNS security” means leveraging DNS data and DNS query traffic for security purposes.
 There are several methodologies and pieces of software which can put this idea into practice.

-In other words, DNS security is really DNS strategy - incorporating DNS into the network security plan.
+In other words, secure DNS is really strategic DNS - incorporating DNS into the network security plan.
 This means using DNS to secure vital assets in conjunction with other tools.
 While filters, firewalls, on-device agents, and other security software scour different parts of the network, DNS tools can be used for context, providing deep and granular visibility into internal, or east/west, traffic in addition to external traffic.

 Leveraging DNS in this way allows administrators to do more than simply see query logs - it allows them to gauge the intent of queries.
 With complete information about every query on the network, administrators can root out malicious patterns of behavior, identify patient zero or other infected devices.